 “We understand that businesses must seek to protect their interests from time to time by enforcing restrictive covenants.
-The commercial environment can be tough and not seeking to enforce your rights can sometimes lead to the harsh result of lost revenues.
-At the same time, we understand the marketplace within which these covenants operate and the reality of seeking to enforce them in commercial circumstances.”
+The commercial environment can be tough.
+Not seeking to enforce your rights can sometimes lead to the harsh result of lost revenues.
+At the same time, we understand the marketplace within which these covenants operate.
+As well as the reality of seeking to enforce them in commercial circumstances.”

-- Acting for business coach franchisee.
-Managed an early exit from a franchise agreement, including commercial settlement of the restrictive covenants in the agreement
+- Acting for business coach franchisee, we managed an early exit from a franchise agreement.
+This included a commercial settlement of the restrictive covenants in the agreement.

-- Advising franchisor of human resources services on rights and enforcement procedures, following departure of various franchisees under a collective agreement
+- Advised the franchisor of a human resources services business on rights and enforcement procedures, following the departure of various franchisees under a collective agreement.

-- Advising a company client on the risks to it in appointing an employee in breach of that person’s covenants with their former employer.
+- Advised a company client on the risks of appointing an employee found to be in breach of covenants with their former employer.

-- Successfully defending and settling a dispute on behalf of an accountant accused of having breached the terms of a non-compete clause by their former employer.
+- Successfully defended and settled a dispute on behalf of an accountant accused of having breached the terms of a non-compete clause by their former employer.

 If you’d like to get some advice on restrictive covenants or you’d like to know more about how they can be applied within your business, please contact Jamie Carr and the Commercial Disputes team.
 You can reach them by phone on 01752 827014.
 You can also email Jamie at [email protected].
 Our Commercial Dispute Solicitors are happy to discuss the options available to you and to give you more information.